-Chart 5 - Evidence of Identity Documents to Establish Identity Explanations and Notes on Documentation Certificate of Degree of Indian Blood, or other US American Indian/Alaska Native tribal document.
-Acceptable if the document carries a photograph of the applicant or recipient or has other personal identifying information relating to the individual.
-Any identity document described in section 274A(b)(1)(D) of the Immigration and Nationality Act photograph of the individual or other identifying information of the individual such as name, age, sex, race, height, weight or eye color School identification card with a photograph of the individual US military card or draft record Identification card issued by the Federal, State, or local government with the same information included on driver's licenses Military dependent's identification card Native American Tribal document
+Chart 5 - Evidence of Identity Explanations and Notes on Documentation Acceptable if the document carries a photograph of the applicant or recipient or has other personal identifying information relating to the individual.
+Acceptable if the document carries a photograph of the applicant or recipient or has other personal identifying information relating to the recipient or has other personal identifying information relating to the Use 8 CFR 274a.2(b)(1)(v)(B)(1).
+This section includes the following acceptable documents for Medicaid purposes: driver's license issued by State or Territory either with a photograph of the individual or other identifying information of the individual such as name, age, sex, race, height, weight or eye color School identification card with a photograph of the individual US military card or draft record Identification card issued by the Federal, State, or local government with the same information included on driver's licenses Military dependent's identification card Native American Tribal document С